How cloth nappies work

 A Nappy Bucket with a Fitted Lid

 Any bucket with a fitted lid will suffice, the lid will help to keep smells in and flys (and small children) out.
-You don’t need to soak your nappies, but if you do have water in it – your bucket will need to be toddler proof in the months to come.
-You can store your soaking bucket in the bath tub to keep it well out of the way of adventurous children if required.
-Some parents choose to use two smaller buckets, one for the laundry, and one for by the change table.
+You don’t need to soak your nappies, but if you do have water in it – your bucket will need to be toddler-proof in the months to come.
+You can store your soaking bucket in the bathtub to keep it well out of the way of adventurous children if required.
+Some parents choose to use two smaller buckets, one for the laundry, and one for next to the changing table.
 If you find that your bucket is particularly smelly in the summer months, and you are dry pailing, then a cloth with a few drops of lavender or tea tree oil at the top can help keep it a little fresher, when you wash, simply throw this cloth in with your nappies.

 The number of nappies that you require depends on your washing plans.
-If you plan to wash daily, and have drying options available if the weather is wet, you will need less nappies than if you choose to wash every 2-3 days.
+If you plan to wash daily and have drying options available if the weather is wet, you will need fewer nappies than if you choose to wash every 2-3 days.

-As your child gets bigger, the number of changes per day you can expect decreases (and so should the incidence of soiled changes) refer to table above for average numbers.
-Therefore you will require less bigger nappies, or be able to wash less often.
+As your child gets bigger, the number of changes per day you can expect decreases (and so should the incidence of soiled changes) refer to the table above for average numbers.
+Therefore you will require fewer bigger nappies, or be able to wash less often.

-Smaller nappies can be used as a booster, if two of a larger size are too bulky.
-You may need to ‘double nappy’ overnight when baby is sleeping through, or during the day for heavy wetting babies.
+Smaller nappies can be used as a booster if two of a larger size are too bulky.
+You may need to ‘double nappy’ overnight when your baby is sleeping through, or during the day for heavy wetting babies.
 You could also add a microfibre booster underneath the cotton nappy.

-The number of covers you require also depends of washing, but more so on how many soiled changes you have per day, as covers often require changing only with a soiling.
+The number of covers you require also depends on washing, but more so on how many soiled changes you have per day, as covers often require changing only when soiled.
 Unless soiled, covers can be wiped, or rinsed and dried quickly.

 When your baby starts sleeping through, you might find that the next size cover up from the one s/he wears during the day fits better with double nappies inside.

-If you aren’t requiring a night-time nappy cover of the same size, then 5 covers seems to be sufficient in most situations.
+If you aren’t requiring a night-time nappy cover of the same size, then 5 covers seem to be sufficient in most situations.